Hannah Green (golfer): 2022–2026: International Crown triumph and further LPGA Tour victories

-In March 2024, Green triumphed at the HSBC Women's World Championship.
+In March 2024, Green triumphed at the HSBC Women's World Championship to earn her fourth LPGA Tour title.
 She made a birdie on the final hole to clinch a one-stroke victory from Céline Boutier.
-The following month, she claimed another LPGA title, after clinching a three-shot victory at the JM Eagle LA Championship.
+The following month, she claimed another LPGA title, after securing a three-shot victory at the JM Eagle LA Championship to successfully defend the title she had won a year previously.
+Following her victory, she rose ten places in the world rankings to a career-high of eighth.
+In May, after finishing runner-up to Nelly Korda at the Mizuho Americas Open, she reached number five in the rankings.
+At the 2024 Summer Olympics, Green finished in a tie for fourth, one shot away from the bronze-medal position.
+It was the best ever finish by an Australian in an Olympic golf event.
 In October, she secured her third LPGA title of the year, with a one-stroke triumph over Boutier at the BMW Ladies Championship.
+Green made the cut at 16 of the 20 events that she entered on the 2024 LPGA Tour and posted six top-10 finishes.
+At the end of the year, she was awarded the Greg Norman Medal for a second time.